Juan-Jones/earnonlinemoney/content/blog/clickbank-affiliate-marketing-for-beginners.md

 ### CJ Affiliate

 CJ Affiliate (formerly Commission Junction) is a leading affiliate marketing network.
 It offers a wide range of products and services and is known for its robust reporting and analytics tools.
+Check out our [CJ Affiliate Review]({{< relref "cj-affiliate-review" >}})

 ### Rakuten Advertising